MitraP315/ABC-Money-Transfer/README.md

 You have successfully set up your .NET Core 8 application with authentication and Entity Framework using SQL Server.

 ##//ToDos
-fronend assmbly using react or blazor
+frontend assembly using reactjs or blazor